marcotrosi/C/003_binary_and_hex_number_system/README.md

 What we can see is that the first digit (most right position) counts from zero to nine, then it starts again from zero but simultaneously the second digits does one step to 1.
 This pattern goes on.
 When also the second digit reaches 9 and the first digit is also 9 then both switch to 0 and the third digit will become 1.
-That’s the moment we swith from 099 to 100.
+That’s the moment we switch from 099 to 100.
 In other words when every position does a full turn (switching from 9 again to 0) then the next position (to the left) does one step.